Key Numbers and Insights

 What advertisers get:

-A unified dashboard for launching campaigns across hundreds of channels.
+A single dashboard to launch campaigns across hundreds of channels.

 Payment for impressions (CPM) or clicks (CPC) – a predictable budget.

-Automatic posting of ads (native formats, without reward mechanics).
+Automatic publication of ad posts (native formats, without reward mechanics).

-Targeting by language, geo, theme, platform (iOS/Android), availability of Premium and Wallet.
+Targeting based on language, geo, topic, platform (iOS/Android), availability of Premium and Wallet.

 Algorithmic fraud filtering and transparent statistics.